Colors – Mutations

-As a general rule, Europe has been breeding Lineolated Parakeets for much longer than the United States and there are several additional mutations in Europe that do not yet exist in the United States such as fallow, misty, violet, and edged.
+As a general rule, Europe has been breeding Lineolated Parakeets for much longer than the United States and there are several additional mutations in Europe that do not yet exist in the United States such as cinnamon and misty.

 Genetic trait inheritance varies.
 “Blue” mutations are recessive to dominant green color.
 Ino (Creamino and Lutino) mutations are sex-linked.
 The Greywing mutation is sex-linked and incomplete dominant.

 Birds can also be split to a mutation meaning that they carry the mutation, but do not express the color visually.
 When two split birds are bred together they have the possibility of producing the mutation visually in their offspring, if the parents carry the same type (color) split.
 Female linnies can only be split to turquoise (blue), while males can be split to turquoise (blue) and/or ino.
 Your bird may also have NO splits.
 Test breeding is the correct method to diagnose the presence of splits.

 Several online Genetic Calculator Tools have been created and are used to virtually evaluate offspring mutation possibilities from test breeding.

 Recessive: A recessive trait will be masked by dominant traits unless the offspring inherits a copy of the recessive gene from BOTH parents.